alejaramos/Bob-s-Corn/README.md

 A full-stack application for managing corn purchases with this requirement :
 You are a very fair farmer and your policy is to sell at most 1 corn per client per minute.

-## Project Overview

-Is been used a Layered React Structure (LRS) on the frontend folder strcuture and MVC for the backend database.

 ## Setup and Installation

 ### Prerequisites